luigipacheco/animaquinaweb/docs/Installation/Install.md

 For support or to report bugs, please [contact our support team/create an issue on our GitHub repository].

 **Note:** This is a pre-alpha version intended for development and testing purposes only.
 It contains significant limitations and safety risks.
 Do not use in production environments or without expert supervision.

-## Acknowledgments

-This project builds on the ideas and inspirations from several similar tools, including KUKA//prc,tactum,  Mimic for Maya, Oriole, VisoSE/Robots, and RobotexMachina.
-Their innovative approaches and solutions have influenced the development of this project.

-Special thanks to the RDF Lab @ FIU for providing the necessary equipment to test.
-Your support and resources have been invaluable in bringing this project to fruition.

-We also extend our gratitude to the developers of the urx and ur_rtde libraries for making it easy to communicate Robots using Python.
-Your contributions have greatly simplified the integration of robotic control in this project